cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 This section instantiates three concrete KEMs:

-1. `QSF-SHA3-256-ML-KEM-768-P-256` {{qsf-p256}}: A hybrid KEM using the QSF combiner based on ML-KEM-768 and P-256.
+1. `QSF-SHA3-256-ML-KEM-768-P-256` {{qsf-p256}}: A hybrid KEM using the QSF
+   combiner based on ML-KEM-768 and P-256.
-2. `KitchenSink-HKDF-SHA-256-ML-KEM-768-X25519` {{ks-x25519}}: A hybrid KEM using the KitchenSink combiner based on ML-KEM-768 and X25519.
+2. `KitchenSink-HKDF-SHA-256-ML-KEM-768-X25519` {{ks-x25519}}: A hybrid KEM
+   using the KitchenSink combiner based on ML-KEM-768 and X25519.
-3. `QSF-SHA3-256-ML-KEM-1024-P-384` {{qsf-p384}}: A hybrid KEM using the QSF combiner based on ML-KEM-1024 and P-384.
+3. `QSF-SHA3-256-ML-KEM-1024-P-384` {{qsf-p384}}: A hybrid KEM using the QSF
+   combiner based on ML-KEM-1024 and P-384.

-Each instance specifies the PQ and traditional KEMs being combined, the combiner construction from {{combiners}}, the `label` to use for domain separation in the combiner function, as well as the XOF and KDF functions to use throughout.
+Each instance specifies the PQ and traditional KEMs being combined, the combiner construction from {{constructions}}, the `label` to use for domain separation in the combiner function, as well as the XOF and KDF functions to use throughout.

 ## `QSF-SHA3-256-ML-KEM-768-P-256` {#qsf-p256}

 This hybrid KEM is heavily based on {{XWING}}.
 In particular, it has the same exact design but uses P-256 instead of X25519 as the the traditional component of the algorithm.
 It has the following parameters.

 * `label`: `QSF-SHA3-256-ML-KEM-768-P-256`
 * `XOF`: SHAKE-256 {{FIPS202}}